seanbreckenridge/dotfiles/README.md

 The package lists can be updated, and `yadm bootstrap` can be run repeatedely to make sure everything is installed.

+[bin/README.md](./bin/README.md) has a summary of each script in bin.

 ## Install